Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 ## Imagery

-- Images are an important part of the site as they are used to refer to the ghibli films and bring a magical and nostalgic feel to the site.They appear the most on the landing page to attract and show the site's visitors what the focus of the website is.
+- Images are an important part of the site as they are used to refer to the ghibli films and bring a magical and nostalgic feel to the site.
+They appear the most on the landing page to attract and show the site's visitors what the focus of the website is.

 - Using high-quality images from Ghibli films keeps the ghibli aesthetic strong and attracts more users to the site, ultimately converting them into registered, active users.
 Images such as the hero image are used on the landing page, log in, logout, add and edit pages to keep the pages exciting and not bland.